AnthonyLzq/TypeScriptProjectGenerator/readme.md

 tpg
 ```

 This will create a replica of the content of the [`lib/templates`](https://github.com/AnthonyLzq/typescript-project-generator/tree/master/lib/templates) folder.
 Notice that the `.env` file is not there because is being ignored by the `.gitignore` file.
+There is going to be a progress bar in order to show you how the set up process is going.

 Support for windows and linux platforms is available.